Shimmer and Glisten, 2025

 Ball’s process often incorporates metaphysical elements, including diagrams based on “God coincidences”—chance word groupings that guide her spiritual and visual exploration.
 She draws symbolic inspiration from the alchemical symbol of silver, aligned with feminine and lunar energy, and studies asymmetrical designs and marginalia in medieval illuminated manuscripts.

-Motifs such as birds, balconies, running women, and figures within landscape or interior spaces recur in her work.
+Motifs such as birds, balconies, overpasses, running women, and figures within landscape or interior spaces recur in her work.
+Her paintings are an exploration of her own soft survivalism, as experienced within reoccurring themes of domesticity.
 She paints emotional states, allowing color to create layers of meaning.
-While her scenes may appear flat at first glance, the depth emerges through chromatic interplay.
+While her scenes may appear on a single plane, depth appears through chromatic interplay.

 Ball treats color as a perceptual and spiritual phenomenon.
 She samples from diverse systems—digital photography, internet visuals, comics, optics, and color aid papers—to explore how color activates perception.
-For her, color is a condition of light that brings form into view.
+Color is a condition of light that brings form into view.

-Her work is influenced by artists such as Dubuffet, Klee, Frankenthaler, and Rocca.
-Ongoing research includes medieval manuscripts, Persian and Indian miniatures, book arts, astrology, cooking, and disability justice.
+Her work is influenced by artists such as Jean Dubuffet, Paul Klee, Lee Krasner, Helen Frankenthaler, and Suellen Rocca.
+Ongoing research includes medieval manuscripts, Persian and Indian miniatures, book arts, textiles, astrology, culinary and domestic aesthetics, and disability justice.
 Ball’s painting practice combines intuitive process, symbolic systems, and formal inquiry to make spaces where feeling and vision meet.

 ©️ Lauren Ball Studio